 Biological asset valuation: Risk pricing

-This article continues from my basic discussion of biological asset valuation which presented an overview of the financial reporting requirements for biological assets, the fundamental problem of biological asset valuation, and a general solution to the problem (including an example using an Indian sugar cane crop and using NYMEX #11 sugar contract prices to extract market risk-adjusted discount rates and selling costs):
+This article continues from my basic discussion of biological asset valuation which presented an overview of the financial reporting requirements for biological assets, the fundamental problem of biological asset valuation, and a general solution to the problem (including an example using an Indian sugar cane crop and using NYMEX #11 sugar contract prices to extract market risk-adjusted discount rates and average selling costs):

-What was not covered in the previous article, however, was how to estimate market risk-adjusted discount rates independently of selling costs, which is generally necessary because selling costs are often unique to the company owning the biological assets.
+What was not covered in the previous article, however, was how to estimate market risk-adjusted discount rates independently of selling costs, which is generally necessary because selling costs are most often unique to the company owning the biological assets.

 In this article I will complete the discussion by presenting a method based on modern asset pricing theory for estimating the (fair market) price of biological asset risk.
 Before continuing, it’s important to recognize that—apparently contrary to the consensus view of the valuation profession—determining an appropriate discount rate for any asset requires direct estimation of risk price(s) using actual market data.
 This is in contrast to the common approach used by valuation professionals where they make casual, subjective assumptions of what an appropriate risk premium should be based largely on “professional judgment.”